Cardiac Rehabilitation Program

-Cardiac Rehabilitation is a four-phase, medically supervised exercise therapy program designed to help people with heart disease to return to a productive life by improving their health through physical activity.
+Bothwell Regional Health Center offers patients cardiac rehabilitation at the main hospital.
+Cardiac Rehabilitation is a four-phase, medically supervised exercise therapy program designed to help people with heart disease return to a productive life, by improving their health through physical activity.

-The Cardiac Rehab program uses a multi-disciplinary approach of structured, progressive physical activity administered by trained therapists.
+The cardiac rehab program uses a multi-disciplinary approach of structured, progressive physical activity, administered by trained therapists and nurses.
 Program participants and their families are educated about recognizing, preventing and treating cardiovascular disease.

-The outpatient cardiac rehabilitation is for patients who have been diagnosed with heart disease, which includes those who have suffered a heart attack or had heart surgeries.
-One phase of the program is applicable to those with cardiovascular risk factors, but who haven’t necessarily been diagnosed with a heart disease, including spouses of patients.
+Outpatient cardiac rehabilitation is for patients who have been diagnosed with heart disease, including those who have suffered a heart attack or had heart surgery.
+Another phase of the program is applicable to those with cardiovascular risk factors, but who haven’t necessarily been diagnosed with a heart disease, including spouses of patients.

 For more information contact Cardiac Rehabilitation at (660) 827-9556.